-The channelization of the resulting image is determined by the channelization in the first MS of vis of the first spw specified (the "reference spw").
+The channelization of the resulting image is determined by the channelization in the MS of vis of the first spw specified (the "reference spw").
 The actual channels to be gridded and used in the clean are selected via the spw parameter as usual.
 The resulting image cube will have nchan channels spaced evenly in frequency.
-The first output channel will be located at the frequency of channel start in the (first) reference spw.
-If width> 1, then input MS channels with centers within a frequency range given by (width + 1)/2 times the reference spw spacing will be gridded together (as in mode = 'mfs' above) into the channels of the output image cube.
-The output channel spacing is thus given by width channels in the reference spw of the MS. Channels in spw beyond the first are mapped into the nearest output image channel within half a channel (if any).
-Image channels that lie outside the MS frequency range or have no data mapped to them will be blank in the output image, but will be in the cube.
+The first output channel will be located at the frequency of channel start in the (first) reference spw (independent of what channels are selected using spw).
+If width> 1, then input MS channels with centers within a frequency range given by (width+1)/2 times the reference spw spacing will be gridded together (as in mode = 'mfs' above) into the channels of the output image cube.
+The output channel spacing is thus given by width channels in the reference spw of the MS.